brandonTheProgram/Pokedex-Web/README.md

 # To Use
 ## Web Server
-* The program is hosted on Heroku and can be accessed via the [link](https://pokedex-brandon.herokuapp.com/).
+* The program is hosted on Heroku/Render and can be accessed via the [link](https://pokedex-2yy7.onrender.com).
 ## Local Server
 * In order to run Pokedex, you need to have [Node.js](https://nodejs.org/en/download/) installed on your machine.
 * The project is best ran on Google Chrome and runs on port 3500 when downloaded.
 You change the port number on app.js.